Notice: This page requires JavaScript to function properly.

 Note

-We used a return keyword but did not actually passed any value, return keyword could also be omitted in the void functions, try to erase it in the example.
+We used the return keyword but did not actually pass any value.
+The return keyword could also be omitted in void functions.
+Try erasing it in the example.

 Void as a Pointer

 Void pointers (void*) are pointers that do not have a specific data type associated with them.
 They can point to any type of object, but you must cast them to the appropriate type before using them.
-They are really usefull but sometimes hard to understand.
-Look at the example
+They are really useful but sometimes hard to understand.

 copy